Aggregation of non-fullerene acceptors in organic solar cells

 Organic solar cells (OSCs) employing non-fullerene acceptors (NFAs) have drawn significant research attention in recent years.
-Molecular stacking and aggregation of electron donors and acceptors within the photoactive layer is vitally important to light absorption and the photon-to-electricity conversion process.
-Herein, we present the versatile molecular stacking of typical A-D-A type NFAs, as well as the affecting factors including the chemical structures of NFAs and physical processing conditions.
-We highlight in particular experimental approaches to regulate the molecular stacking and aggregation,and summarize the influences of these features on optoelectronic and photovoltaic properties of NFA-based OSCs, which provides crucial guidance for further development of high performance OSCs.
+Molecular stacking and aggregation of electron donors and acceptors within the photoactive layer is vitally important for light absorption and the photon-to-electricity conversion process.
+Herein, we present the versatile molecular stacking of the state-of-the-art NFAs, as well as the affecting factors including the chemical structures of NFAs and physical processing conditions.
+We highlight in particular experimental approaches to regulate molecular stacking and aggregation and summarize the influences of these features on optoelectronic and photovoltaic properties of NFA-based OSCs, which provide crucial guidance for further development of high performance OSCs.

 - This article is part of the themed collections: Journal of Materials Chemistry A Recent Review Articles and Journal of Materials Chemistry A Emerging Investigators